thecarll/thecarll/README.md

-- 👋 Hi, I’m @thecarll
+	•	👋 Hi, I’m @thecarll
-- 👀 I'm interested in new technology, business, automotive (f1 mainly) and fashion.
-I'm a fan of apple hardware and the OS system.
+	•	👀 I’m interested in new technologies, entrepreneurship, automotive (mainly F1), and fashion.
+I’m a fan of Apple hardware and the macOS system.
-- 🌱 I am currently learning swift programming.
+	•	🌱 I am currently learning web development.
-- 💞️I want to cooperate with my first experience as Junior iOS dev.
+	•	💞️ I am looking for my first experience as a Junior Web Developer.
-- 📫 How to reach me thekaroldec@gmail.com
+	•	📫 How to reach me: thekaroldec@gmail.com